freva-org/freva-web/README.md

 There are some rudimentary tests that check the integration of `django` and the `nodejs` building process.
-Assuming you have followed steps mentioned above and created a `freva-dev` cona miniconda environment you can run the tests after activating this environment:
+Assuming you have followed steps mentioned above and created a `freva-dev` conda miniconda environment you can run the tests after activating this environment:

 ```console